-Although this section highlights some significant differences between adopters and non-adopters, it is misleading to attribute the mean differences to the effects of adoption; bivariate mean comparisons do not take into account self-selection which may confound the results.
+Although this section highlights some significant differences between adopter and non-adopter plots, it is misleading to attribute the mean differences to the effects of adoption; bivariate mean comparisons do not take into account self-selection which may confound the results.
 I turn to this specific issue in the next section.